SR-Dhana-shree/Maven-Roasters-Coffee-Shop-Dashboard/README.md

 ## Key Features:

-Total Revenue by Month: Trends in monthly earnings for the business.
+**Total Revenue by Month:** Trends in monthly earnings for the business. <BR/>
-Transaction Insights: Visualization of transactions by day and hour, providing a deep understanding of customer behavior.
+**Transaction Insights:** Visualization of transactions by day and hour, providing a deep understanding of customer behavior. <BR/>
-Product Category Analysis: Displays transaction counts and revenue for different product types, helping to identify top performers.
+**Product Category Analysis:** Displays transaction counts and revenue for different product types, helping to identify top performers.<BR/>
-Location-Based Filters: Enables filtering insights based on store location.
+**Location-Based Filters:** Enables filtering insights based on store location.

 This dashboard is designed to empower the business with actionable insights to drive growth and efficiency.

 Live Dashboard : https://mavenanalytics.io/project/20995